-For over 10 years, NCEI scientists have participated in a broad partnership to identify and address regional issues in the Gulf of Mexico such as increasing data access, enhancing coastal communities, and restoring habitats.
+Since 2006, NCEI staff have participated in a broad partnership to identify and address regional issues in the Gulf of Mexico such as increasing data access, enhancing coastal communities, and restoring habitats.

-As a founding member, NOAA participates in the Gulf of Mexico Alliance, a partnership of Texas, Louisiana, Mississippi, Alabama, Florida, and federal agencies, academic organizations, businesses, and other non-governmental organizations.
-Founded in 2006, the Alliance’s mission is to enhance the environmental and economic health of the Gulf of Mexico through increased regional collaboration.
+As a founding member, NOAA participates in the Gulf of Mexico Alliance, a partnership between Louisiana, Mississippi, Alabama, and Florida, as well as federal agencies, academic organizations, businesses, and other non-governmental organizations.
+The Alliance’s mission is to enhance the environmental and economic health of the Gulf of Mexico through increased regional collaboration.
 The Alliance allows partners to collaborate in ways that a single entity cannot.

-NOAA continues to be a committed federal partner alongside eleven other federal agencies that constitute a working group.
+NOAA continues to be a committed partner alongside eleven other federal agencies that constitute a working group.
 The Alliance’s priorities align with NOAA’s mission, goals, and objectives.
-Staff from NCEI serve on all six Gulf of Mexico Alliance Priority Issue Teams:
+NCEI staff collaborate on initiatives to make progress on prioritized objectives from the Governors' Action Plan IV, which was endorsed in 2021 by the governors of all five Gulf States.
+NCEI and other NOAA staff serve on all Gulf of Mexico Alliance Priority Issue Teams: